DevelAngel/swayr/README.md

 * `execute-swayr-command` displays all commands above and executes the selected one.
 (This is useful for accessing swayr commands which are not bound to a key.)
+* `tile-workspace exclude-floating|include-floating` tiles all windows on the current workspace (excluding or including floating ones).
+That's done by moving all windows to the scratchpad, setting the workspace to `splith` layout, and then moving the windows back.
+If the `auto_tile` feature is used, see the Configuration section below, it'll change from splitting horizontally to vertically during re-insertion.
+* `shuffle-tile-workspace exclude-floating|include-floating` shuffles & tiles
+  all windows on the current workspace.
+The shuffle part means that (a) the windows are shuffled before re-insertion, and (b) a randomly chosen already re-inserted window is focused before re-inserting another window.
+So while `tile-workspace` on a typical horizontally oriented screen and 5 windows will usually result in a layout with one window on the left and all four others tiled vertially on the right, `shuffle-tile-workspace` in combination with `auto_tile` usually results in a more balanced layout, i.e., 2 windows tiled vertically on the right and the other 4 tiled vertially on the left.
+If you have less than a handful of windows, just repeat `shuffle-tile-workspace` a few times until happenstance creates the layout you wanted.
+* `tab-workspace exclude-floating|include-floating` puts all windows of the current workspace into a tabbed container.
+* `toggle-tab-shuffle-tile-workspace exclude-floating|include-floating` toggles
+  between a tabbed and tiled layout, i.e., it calls `shuffle-tile-workspace` if it is currently tabbed, and calls `shuffle-tile-workspace` if it is currently tiled.

 ## Screenshots